 Tampa Carjacking Defense Attorney

 Carjacking is a serious offense in Florida and it is punished as a first degree felony.
 If you have been charged with carjacking, you need an experienced Tampa criminal defense lawyer at your side before and during your potential trial.
 Since 1997, the defense attorneys at All Family Law Group, P.A., provide professional defense strategies to those charged with carjacking crimes.
 We urge you to reach out to us as soon as possible so that we can get a head start on your case and you do not answer question poised to you by law enforcement which may be used against you.
-The seriousness of the charges against you cannot be overstated and it is critical that you enlist the help of an experienced and knowledgeable carjacking defense lawyer who will aggressively defend your rights both in and out of court.
+The seriousness of the charges against you cannot be overstated and it is critical that you enlist the help of an experienced and knowledgeable carjacking defense lawyer in Tampa who will aggressively defend your rights both in and out of court.

 Definition of Carjacking in Florida